Vlorë: Economy

+In April 2024, it was reported that Jared Kushner, son-in-law and former aide to US President Donald Trump, planned to build a resort in the city as part of plans of his company, Affinity Partners, to invest in the Balkans.

 Infrastructure

 Transport

 Vlorë lies on the north–south transportation corridor of Albania and is served by a network of motorways and highways connecting the city to other parts of Albania.
 The preceding SH8 highway, beginning from Fier, links the northern districts of Vlorë with the central and southern districts, continuing along the Albanian Riviera to Sarandë.
 The A2 motorway parallelly runs along the SH8 from Fier to Vlorë and terminates after entering the city in the north.
 Upon completion, the bypass of Vlorë will link the A2 motorway through the suburbs of Vlorë with the SH8 highway.

 Vlorë is served by the Port of Vlorë, the second busiest port in Albania, located in the northern part of the city's coast.

 The Vlorë railway station is the southern terminus of the Durrës-Vlorë railway line which connects Vlorë with Durrës and the rest of the Albanian rail network.
 It opened in 1985 when the railway line was extended from Fier to Vlorë.
 A very limited service remained in operation until 2015, but currently passenger services no longer run south of Fier.
 However, a private railway company, Albrail, started operation of freight trains from Fier to Vlorë in 2018.

 The Vlorë International Airport is a proposed airport development project currently under construction as part of Albania's plan to increase transportation links to destinations in southern Albania.
 The proposed location for the airport lies at the village of Akërni within the Vjosa-Narta Protected Landscape in the north of Vlorë, which was met with widespread criticism.
 The construction was officially launched on 28 November 2021, and has a completion target date of April 2024.

-The airport also has plans to include a marina and an agritourism site.
+Landfill

+During the period 2020–2024, the city periodically suffered from fires at the local landfill.
+The landfill, which is considered dangerous by the local authorities, was due to close by June 2021, as a new landfill was expected to begin operations.
+The deadline for the opening of the latter has been postponed repeatedly, and its further construction has stopped.